convos-chat/convos/doc/getting-started.md

 The invite code can be set to anything you like.
 Check out the [configuration](./config.html) guide for more details.

+Have a look at [this blog post](/2016/12/04/convos-loves-docker.html) if you want to run Convos inside of Docker.

 ## Running convos

 ```bash